Jasonang-13/ESG-Rating-Gap-Scanner-Using-AI/README.md

 # ESG-Rating-Gap-Scanner-Using-AI
-A prototype tool to analyze ESG reports and identify disclosure gaps for ESG rating enhancement (e.g., MSCI, FTSE4Good, Sustainalytics, World Benchmarking Alliance etc.)
+A prototype tool to analyze ESG reports and identify disclosure gaps for ESG rating enhancement (e.g., MSCI for prototype testing in May 2025)
 _________________________________________________________________________

 🌍**About the Project**